INTERVIEW: US dairy company inks offtake agreement for first-ever ‘food rescue’ avoidance credits

 A US-based dairy products manufacturer announced a deal Tuesday to purchase a batch of first-of-its-kind methane avoidance credits from an upstart project developer dedicated to diverting food waste from landfills.

-A Carbon Pulse subscription is required to read this content.
-Subscribe today to access our unrivalled news and intelligence, as well as our premium content including all job listings.
+A subscription is required to read this content.
+Subscribe today to Carbon Pulse Premium, Net Zero Pulse and/or Nature & Biodiversity Pulse to access our unrivalled news and intelligence, as well as other content including all job listings.
 Click here for details.

-We offer a FREE TRIAL of our subscription service and it only takes a minute to register.
-If you already have a Carbon Pulse account, log in here.
+We offer a FREE TRIAL to each of our subscription services and it only takes a minute to register.
+If you already have a Carbon Pulse account, login here.

 This page is intended to be viewed online and may not be printed.